-Trust me when I say I was pretty excited to get a note from our new sponsor, Vital Proteins, explaining the difference between cold-soluble and heat-soluble gelatin.
+Trust me when I say I was pretty excited to finally understand the difference between cold-soluble and heat-soluble gelatin.
 I’d heard those terms before but never knew quite where to find this elusive “cold soluble” stuff and whether it had the same health benefits.

 Now that I’ve tried it, I’m a bit embarrassed that I didn’t just figure it out and jump in – it couldn’t be easier, and it’s the solution to all my bone broth envy and impotence in the summer months!

 I don’t do smoothie recipes.